yousef19-meet/y2s18-html/README.md

 ## Lab 2: Attributes

 ### 1. Add an image.
-In the same file as Lab 1, add an image of your favorite animal.
-Set the width and height to 400px.
+In the same file as Lab 1, add an image of you or the animal or the topic you wrote about.
+Set the width to 400px.

 ### 2. Add a link.
-Add a link to the wikipedia page about that animal.
+Add a link to the Wikipedia page about the animal or the topic you're interested in.

 ### 3. Use the style attribute.
 Change the color or background-color of one of at least one of your headings.